 How to Be an Unforgettable Grandparent

-To be honest, I often feel like the lamest grandmother there is.
-Yet, after writing this I really do know that I share a very special bond with my granddaughters.
+The love between grandparents and grandchildren is an amazing thing.
+After writing this I really do know that I share a very special bond with my granddaughters.
 I don’t have to be exciting or act like someone else to have a great relationship with them or to create memories.

 However, putting thought and effort into the relationship has helped create this bond and I like to think this will make me a memorable grandparent.